Scope and purpose of this guide

 Don't hesitate to make use of the library's Ask Us services if you need help.

-2.a.
 Analyzing your topic

 To begin your research, analyze your topic and break it down into concepts.
 Think of keywords that describe your concept.
 Synonyms are very useful.